Fort Point is a civil-war era brick fortress, designed to protect San Francisco Bay.

 - Climb to the Barbette Tier on the roof, and savor incredible views of the Golden Gate Bridge.

-- Count the series of gun mounts encircling the perimeter of the roof.
+- Count the gun mounts encircling the perimeter of the roof.

 - Look up at the 1864 lighthouse rising above Fort Point's roofline.